Ultimate Guide to the Best Travel Insurance for Africa

 I know little about them myself but I do know that many of the Australian or Kiwis on my trips went with Columbus Direct.
 I never had to contact or deal with this company myself but apparently, they are the best from that part of the world.
 At the same time, I found that most backpackers from either Australia or New Zealand still opted for World Nomads.

-You can use this booking form which does not cost you any extra.
+You can click the image below for the quote form which does not cost you any extra.
 I might receive a referral fee which will then be spent on coffee – I love coffee!

 Stay Safe and Have an Awesome Trip